MSc in Psychological Research

 - Seminars provide opportunities for testing ideas through dialogue, learning from group interactions

-- Assessment is undertaken through written submissions, presentations, examination and the completion of the Research Project Dissertation
+- Assessment is undertaken through written submissions, presentations and the completion of the Research Project Dissertation

 - The teaching, learning and assessment methods are used to enable outcomes to be achieved and demonstrated